(Disclosure: Some of the links below may be affiliate links)

 On top of that, you will pay the TER of the ETFs in which Selma invests.
 This last fee will depend on your portfolio.
 On average, they estimate the product cost to be 0.22%.

 Here is the full breakdown of the fees:

 On the other hand, you will have nothing to do to manage your account.
 Simplicity is where the advantage of Robo-Advisor lies.
 I would understand why some people would be ready to pay the price for this service.
 And it is also probably less stressful.

 If you compare this to investing through a bank or a personal advisor, you will save money with Selma.
 You can quickly lose between 1% and 2% by investing through a bank when you count everything.

 Opening an account is straightforward.
-It will take you no more than 10 minutes.
-Most of it is done through chat with Selma itself.
+It will take you no more than 10 minutes, most done through chat with Selma.

 Go to selma.com and click the big Start For Free blue button.
 From there, they will ask you the standard questions.
 But what is interesting is that the entire process will be done through chat with the personal assistant.

 First, they will ask you the standard personal questions.
 But then, they will ask you questions about your money and investing profile.
 Here is an example of questions:

 You will see your investor profile once you have answered all the questions (there are not that many!).
 And do not worry.
 You can always come back and change your answers.
 Many things can change in your life, and the assistant is aware of these changes.
 So your investor profile is not set in stone.

 Opening an account with Selma is a straightforward process.
 The process is made easy, even for those unfamiliar with investments.
-This is the most interesting point about this service: you can invest without knowing much about investing.
+Simplicity is the most interesting point about this service: you can invest without knowing much about investing.
 It is not possible if you want to invest yourself or with some other platforms.

 Yes!
 There are using several layers of protection to secure your money.